 11. Once the cookies have all been covered, place an extra stigma of saffron onto each laddu (optional).

-12. Before eating, let the laddus cool at room temperature for 1 to 2 hours, or place them into the refrigerator for 30 minutes.
-The finished cookie should not be sticky, gooey or fall apart, but firm with a creamy softness (similar to a truffle).
+12. Before eating, let the laddus cool at room temperature for 1 to 2 hours or place them in the refrigerator for 30 minutes.
+The finished cookie should not be sticky, gooey, or fall apart, but firm with a creamy softness (similar to a truffle).

 14. These cookies can be stored in an airtight container at room temperature for 7 days or in the refrigerator for 2 to 3 weeks.

 Ingredient tip: If you are not familiar with where to find chickpea flour, you can find it at an online market such as Thrive Market or Amazon.
 Otherwise, you can replace the chickpea flour with equal amounts of whole wheat flour, coconut flour, or almond flour.

 Although chickpeas are said to be Vata-provoking, every other ingredient in this recipe is Vata-reducing making this recipe overall balancing for Vata when eaten in moderation.
 With this being said, if the chickpea flour is increasing your Vata causing gas, bloating, or the like, one can replace this ingredient with wheat flour, almond flour, or coconut flour as needed.

 This recipe is overall Pitta-reducing and should not need any changes.
 However, if your Pitta becomes increased from the warming spices, it is recommended to reduce the breakfast spices to 1/2 teaspoon and cut the amount of saffron in half.
 The cashews can be heating as well and can be replaced with extra shredded coconut.